bhk/irk/incremental.md

-At their heart, these systems manage a set of values, some of which are described in terms of computations that make use of other values, and they allow recomputation to proceed efficiently and automatically after one or more of the value have been modified.
-"Automatic" means that they do not require the user to manually indicate which values must be recalculated, nor do they require the user to write code to programmatically identify what must be updated.
+At their heart, these systems manage a set of values, some of which are described in terms of computations that make use of other values, and they allow recomputation to proceed efficiently and automatically after one or more of the values have been modified.
+"Automatic" means that these systems do not require the user to manually identify the values that must be recalculated, nor do they require the user to write code to programmatically identify what must be updated.

-Our purpose for using incremental evaluation is to construct entire programs and systems in a "reactive" style.
+Our purpose for using incremental evaluation is to construct general-purpose programs in a "reactive" style.
 In this approach, we model the current state of the external world as a set of inputs, and our program maps these inputs to an output value.
 This output value describes a set of changes to effect, such as a visual representation to be displayed to a user, or a set of modifications to be made to files or databases.
-As the state of the world evolves over time, the relevant parts of the program are re-evaluated as necessary, and the resulting outputs are applied.
+As the state of the world evolves over time, the relevant parts of the program are re-evaluated incrementally, and the resulting outputs are re-applied.

 Our motivation is to eliminate from our program the need to deal directly with updates and notifications.
 The burden of propagating and handling